leaninnovationlabs/dmcp/docs/manual/configure-datasources.md

 # Configure DataSources

-DataSources are the foundation of DMCP - they define the connections to your databases.
-This guide will walk you through configuring various types of database connections.
+DataSources are the foundation of DMCP - they define the connections to your data sources.
+This guide will walk you through configuring various types of data source connections.

 ## Overview

 A DataSource in DMCP contains:
 - **Connection Information**: Host, port, database name, credentials
-- **Database Type**: PostgreSQL, MySQL, Databricks or SQLite (more coming soon)
+- **Data Source Type**: PostgreSQL, MySQL, Databricks, SQLite, APIs, or more
 - **Security Settings**: SSL configuration, connection pooling
 - **Additional Parameters**: Custom connection options

-## Supported Database Types
+## Supported Data Source Types

 ### 1. PostgreSQL
 - **Driver**: `postgresql`